Canada’s most adorable coastal towns and villages

 Galiano Island, British Columbia

 Galiano isn’t really a town as much as it is a community spread over a small island in British Columbia’s Strait of Georgia.
-Extremely laid back and full of intense natural beauty, the island is accessible by ferry from the BC mainland or Vancouver Island or via water taxi from the other Gulf Islands.
-On the island visitors will find cute shops and artist studios as well as great restaurants, including the nationally renowned Pilgrimme, which serves a locally sourced chef’s tasting menu.
+Extremely laid-back and full of intense natural beauty, the island is accessible by ferry from the BC mainland or Vancouver Island, or via water taxi from the other Gulf Islands.
+On the island visitors will find cute shops and artist studios as well as great restaurants, including the nationally renowned Pilgrimme, which serves a 'coast, forest and farm-to-table' tasting menu.

 Jarmo Piironen/Shutterstock